 - What do you know about your company?

-- What do you predict is going to happen in this industry in the next 5 years?
+- What do you predict is going to happen in the bank industry in the next 5 years?

 - Do you know who your competitors are?

 - What interests you most about this position?
-What parts of the job do you think you would find the least satisfying?
+What part of the job do you think you would find the least satisfying?